felipe31/springbootapi/README.md

 GET /movies
 ```

-You can list of all winning producers on:
+You can list all winning producers here:
 ```
 GET /winning-producers
 ```

-You can list all producers that won a prize consecutively by minimum and maximum interval on:
+You can list all producers that won a prize consecutively by minimum and maximum interval here:
 ```
 GET /consecutive-winners
 ```